yuanqing/segue/README.md

 ## Features

-- Enqueue functions to be called in series
+- Enqueue asynchronous functions to be called in series
 - Pause or resume the calling of functions in the queue
-- Option to repeat the entire sequence of function calls indefinitely
+- Optionally repeat the entire sequence of function calls indefinitely
 - Small as it gets; 0.63 KB [minified](https://github.com/yuanqing/segue/blob/master/segue.min.js), or 0.38 KB minified and gzipped
 - Error handling

-This module is particularly useful for when we have an indeterminate number of asynchronous functions that we want to call in series.

 ## Quick start